ItemConsulting/enonic-ts-codegen/README.md

 ```

 This interface will describe the data shape for this content type.
 Note that body can be undefined since `occurrences/@minimum` is `0` for `body`, so the key becomes `body?`, since the value can be `undefined`.

+## CLI

+`xml-to-ts.js` is a command line utility that can generate TypeScript interfaces.

+- Build it: `npm run build` or `npm run build:cli`
+- Run it from the command line: `node bin/xml-to-ts.js my-xml-file.xml`

 ### Gradle